Neural Embeddings for Web Testing: Approach

 \section{Approach}

-The goal of our approach, which we call \tool, is to automatically detect the occurrence of near-duplicate web pages during crawling, discard them from the web app crawl model and generate test suites.
-In a nutshell, during crawling, our approach uses a novel neural embedding model for web pages built on top of \doctovec~\cite{le2014distributed}.
-Initially proposed for textual documents, we explore its applicability to HTML web pages containing both tags and text.
-The DOM tags and the text tokens of the retrieved web app states are represented as vectors in an $n$-dimensional embedding space and used by a novel SAF to assess the similarity between web pages.

-\autoref{fig:dom2vec_approach} illustrates our approach, which consists of four phases, namely (1)~Training \doctovec, (2)~Training the State Abstraction Function, (3)~Crawling, and (4)~Test Creation.
+\autoref{fig:dom2vec_approach} illustrates our approach, which consists of four phases, namely (1)~Embedding Pipeline, (2)~Dataset Creation and Training Pipeline, (3)~Crawling, and (4)~Test Creation.

-In the first phase, different \doctovec models are trained on a unlabeled corpus of web pages.
-From each web page, our approach extracts different token-sequence representations of the DOM, namely its textual \textit{content}, its \textit{tags} or a combined representation of \textit{content+tags}.
-Then, for each representation, a \doctovec model is trained.
-In the second phase, we use a labeled corpus of web pages in which all pairs of web pages are annotated as being distinct or clone/near-duplicate.
-For each pair of web pages, we use the \doctovec models to compute their vector embeddings such that their similarity can be calculated.
-Once all similarities are computed, we train a classifier to distinguish clone/near-duplicate web pages based on such similarities.
-In the third phase, we use the \doctovec models at runtime during crawling as a SAF.
-When two web pages are available, our approach computes their embeddings based on a given representation (either content, tags, content+tags), computes their similarity, and uses the classifier to predict whether the two web pages are distinct or near-duplicate.
-In the fourth phase, each crawl path is turned into a web test case.
+In the Embedding Pipeline phase, we start from a labeled corpus of web pages where pairs are annotated as either distinct or clone/near-duplicate.
+For each distinct web page (GUI state), we extract a token-sequence representation of the DOM -- a combined representation of \textit{content+tags} -- and then compute embeddings using a pre-trained model.
+After computing the embedding representations of the distinct web pages, we use them in the subsequent Dataset Creation and Training Pipeline phase to train SNN classifiers to distinguish distinct and clone/near-duplicate web pages.
+In the third phase, Crawling, the trained SNN-based classifiers are deployed as runtime state abstraction functions (SAFs).
+For each newly encountered web page, our approach computes its embedding, compares it against embeddings of existing states in the model, and uses the classifier to predict whether the page represents a distinct state or a near-duplicate of an existing one.
+In the fourth phase, Test Generation, each crawl path in the model inferred in the previous phase is turned into a web test case.
 We now detail each phase of our approach.